simoncaron/ansible-role-certbot-cloudflare/README.md

     certbot_certs: []
       # - email: janedoe@example.com
-      #   webroot: "/var/www/html"
       #   domains:
       #     - example1.com
       #     - example2.com
       # - domains:
       #     - example3.com

-A list of domains (and other data) for which certs should be generated.
+A list of domains (and other data) for which certs should be generated using Cloudflare DNS-01 challenge.
 You can add an `email` key to any list item to override the `certbot_admin_email`.
-When using the `webroot` creation method, a `webroot` item has to be provided, specifying which directory to use for the authentication.
-Make sure your webserver correctly delivers contents from this directory.

-    certbot_create_command: "{{ certbot_script }} certonly --standalone --noninteractive --agree-tos --email {{ cert_item.email | default(certbot_admin_email) }} -d {{ cert_item.domains | join(',') }}"

-The `certbot_create_command` defines the command used to generate the cert.
+The `certbot_create_command` defines the command used to generate certificates using Cloudflare DNS-01 challenge.
 See the full default command inside `defaults/main.yml` for a full example—and you can easily add in extra arguments that are not in the default command with the `certbot_create_extra_args` variable.

-#### Standalone Certificate Generation

-    certbot_create_standalone_stop_services:
-      - nginx

-Services that should be stopped while `certbot` runs it's own standalone server on ports 80 and 443.
-If you're running Apache, set this to `apache2` (Ubuntu), or `httpd` (RHEL), or if you have Nginx on port 443 and something else on port 80 (e.g. Varnish, a Java app, or something else), add it to the list so it is stopped when the certificate is generated.

-These services will only be stopped the first time a new cert is generated.

 ### Snap Installation